apergos/docker-dumps-testbed/README.md

 must add an entry enabling experimental features to /etc/docker/daemon.json or create the file if it does not exist already.
 A sample file is in daemon.json.sample.
 YOu can then set squash: true in your config file.

+Test suite:

+The test suite only tests a couple small things.
+If you want to run the mysqldb server test, you must set up a configuration file "testbed.config" in the current working directory, or be sure that the executables mysql_install_db and mysqld are in one of /usr/bin, /usr/local/bin or /usr/libexec.
+You'll also need to install python(3)-mysqldb, which is used for mysql/mariadb connections from within the test suite.